LINUM 3

 - Describe and analyze students' reading behavior based on a record of their academic (and even extracurricular) activities.

-- Describe teachers' reported practices regarding the reading of a long work based on a logbook.
+- Describe teachers’ reported practices regarding the reading of a long text, based on a logbook.

-- Correlate reported practices with actual practices via traces recorded in the demonstrator to describe teaching choices in line with recent research in literary teaching.
+- Correlate reported practices with actual practices, using data collected from the demonstrator, to describe instructional choices in line with recent research in the pedagogy of literature.

 FOR MORE INFORMATION